Khosrovidukht: Life

-In 708, Khosrov was killed during conflicts in Nakhjavan.
+Khosrovidukht's father was killed in 706, when the local Muslim governor gathered many Armenian nobles in Nakhjavan and Goghtn and massacred them.
 Khosrovidukht's brother, Vahan Goghtnatsi, was then abducted by Muslim Arabs and brought to Syria, while she was taken to the fortress of Ani-Kamakh, now known as Kemah.
 She remained there in isolation for twenty years.
 Her brother converted to Islam, before gaining his freedom years later and returning to Armenia.
 Vahan then converted back to Christianity and the same Muslims, who considered his abjuration a crime, had him killed.
 His death was in either 731 or 737.
 The 1978 Anthology of Armenian poetry reports that Khosrovidukht died in 737 as well, though this is not corroborated in other sources.

 Works

 The work of Khosrovidukht was not known to scholars until the 19th century.
 After its discovery, she was recognized as the second (after her earlier contemporary Sahakdukht) woman composer and poet of Armenia.
 A modern recording of the piece exists, performed by the Sharakan Early Music Ensemble.